Choking Kink

 Is sexual choking safe?

-No. No technique makes neck strangulation truly safe, and that is the central fact separating it from most consensual kink.
-This behaviour carries genuine, sometimes hidden, danger that distinguishes it sharply from most consensual kink.
+No. No technique makes neck strangulation truly safe, and that is the central fact separating it from most consensual kink: the danger is genuine, and frequently hidden.
 Even brief neck pressure reduces blood and oxygen to the brain; loss of consciousness can occur within seconds and signals at least mild brain injury.
 A 2025 randomized crossover study found that the neural-injury biomarker neurofilament light (NfL) rose significantly after choking-involved sex but not after non-choking sex, and related work associates frequent recent strangulation with elevated injury biomarkers; fMRI research reports altered brain activation.
 Forensic literature links strangulation to stroke, carotid-artery dissection, and death: sometimes delayed and with no visible external marks.
-Harm-reduction guidance stresses that no method makes neck strangulation truly safe.
+Harm-reduction guidance is explicit that the risk here can be reduced but never removed, which is why it is framed differently from guidance on the rest of BDSM.
 Consent also matters legally: under the Domestic Abuse Act 2021 in England and Wales (s.70, in force 7 June 2022), non-fatal strangulation and suffocation is a specific offence carrying up to five years, and the statute confirms a person cannot consent to serious harm, removing the so-called "rough sex" defence; non-consensual choking is assault.
 This material is provided for completeness, not as instruction.

 - Breath Play52/100Asphyxiophilia · Sensation & PainA sexual interest in restricting breathing or blood/oxygen flow to heighten arousal, ranging from light, negotiated partnered breath control to solitary erotic asphyxiation.
 Clinically recognised as a specifier of sexual masochism and carrying a serious risk of accidental death.52